TechProofreader/Narrative-Web-Scraper/README.md

 4) Then, we use Pandas to create a dataframe (chart) of our findings.
 5) Lastly, we use Pandas to export our findings to a .csv file for storage and any further analysis.

 In summary, it can be confusing trying to understand what a news organization's aim is by way of how they commonly obfuscate their goal through confusing webpage layouts and organization schemes.
 By ignoring those things and simply looking at the most commonly used keywords, it becomes much easier to ascertain the news website's goals.
+It's much easier to look at only words such as nouns and foreign words, and perhaps even look at the adjectives being used to portray those nouns and foreign words, rather than visit a website and rad over the entire page trying to piece together the organization's focus.

 I consider this script mostly finished, but I will continue to test things such as alternative word taggers because as it stands, the NLTK's standard word tagger, Perceptron, still contains some inaccuracies that can get in the way of your data gathering.
 For example, it frequently tags symbols such as "+, -, {}, /" as nouns, when they are in-fact symbols.
 These types of issues are mostly related to the fact that the Perceptron tagger isn't trained on a massive model, so it sometimes has hiccups.
 However, it is mostly accurate, so it's quite easy to simply ignore inaccurately tagged words in your dataset and update the ordering or your acquired dataset.